So why is The Dazes’ Just Dreamy on this best 1,000 albums ever thing?

 The title track, “Just Dreamy,” is also Ramones-y while taking the tempo down a notch while emphasizing great harmonizing lead vocals.

-And at the risk of being repetitive, I’m pretty sure you could take the chords from “Kiss Twist” and assemble a workable version of “Blitzkreig Bop” easily enough, but it all works with sweet lovely harmonizing vocals over a… let’s just say iconic Queens, New York based punk band-esque vibe, yes?
+And at the risk of being repetitive, I’m pretty sure you could take the chords from “Kiss Twist” and assemble a workable version of “Blitzkrieg Bop” easily enough, but it all works with sweet lovely harmonizing vocals over a… let’s just say iconic Queens, New York based punk band-esque vibe, yes?

 This album also sounds like

-As mentioned above, the energy and tempo that The Ramones pioneered in updating 1960s garage rock is something you’ll quickly be reminded of.
+As mentioned above, the energy and tempo that the Ramones pioneered in updating 1960s garage rock is something you’ll quickly be reminded of.

 Some stats & info about The Dazes – Just Dreamy